pinkshrub/newWFcontent/Lectures/week1/lecture1.md

 - HTML
   - structures the webpage using meaningful tags,
     - House material analogy I think is relevant
+      - railing, door, beam are all 'wood' but have dif. semantic meaning
   - Tags get interpreted as content
     - `<!DOCTYPE html>` declares that this is an html5 document.
 Use this always.
     - `<html>` starts a document and the corresponding `</html>` ends it